 This is particularly true of the European market, where a diversity of national business practices, as well as cultural and language differences make it difficult to pursue efficient hardware distribution models without having strong local presence.
-In the Central and Eastern European and Former Soviet Union markets, different currencies, varying levels of economic development, import regulations and periodic episodes of political and economic instability create additional impediments to IT distribution not found in Western Europea.
-The European IT components distributors who buy directly from manufacturers and sell mainly to local Original Equipment Manufacturers ("OEMs"), value-added resellers ("VARs"), other resellers and local distributors, as well as to retailers and e-tailers that in turn resell to end users.
+In the Central and Eastern European and Former Soviet Union markets, different currencies, varying levels of economic development, import regulations and periodic episodes of political and economic instability create additional impediments to IT distribution not found in Western Europe.
+The European IT components distribution market is characterised by a three-tier structure: pan-European, regional and local distributors who buy directly from manufacturers and sell mainly to local Original Equipment Manufacturers ("OEMs"), value-added resellers ("VARs"), other resellers and local distributors, as well as to retailers and e-tailers that in turn resell to end users.
 Historically European OEMs have relied on distribution companies to serve the Small and Medium Business ("SMBs") segment of the IT clientele since the SMB sector has been too small for OEMs to dedicate their selling efforts on.